TheWebsiteGuyGB/a-winters-tail/README.md

 Preconfigured with TailwindCSS v3.0.16 + Plugins (Typography, Forms) + AlpineJS

-## Quick setup
+## Built for Linux

-This setup is based on Tailwind CLI with a Linux x64 server.
+This setup is based on Tailwind CLI working on a Linux x64 server.
 This should work on most LAMP Stack environments.

 **Not using Linux server?**